Ztry8/Termlib/README.md

 `shutdown_game()` used for free up resources in your game.

 ##### Called function:
-`draw_tile(struct Core*, char, unsigned char, long, long)` used for displaying and drawing tiles.
+`draw_tile(struct Core*, char, unsigned char*, long, long)` used for displaying and drawing tiles.
 The second argument is a character to draw.
 Use a character enclosed in single quotes, not a number code!
 The third argument is color.
 You can also look at the names in the header.
 The fourth and fifth arguments are the x and y coordinates.

+`draw_tile_camera(struct Core*, char, unsigned char*, long, long, long, long)` used for displaying and drawing tiles relative to the center of the screen.
+The second argument is a character to draw.
+Use a character enclosed in single quotes, not a number code!
+The third argument is color.
+You can also look at the names in the header.
+The fourth and fifth arguments are the x and y coordinates.
+The sixth and seventh arguments are the x and y coordinates of the camera.

+`print(struct Core*, const char*, unsigned char*, long, long)` used for displaying text.
+The second argument is a text to display.
+The third argument is color.
+You can also look at the names in the header.
+The fourth and fifth arguments are the x and y coordinates.

 ### TODO
-- [x] Add tile culling and camera support.
+- [x] Added tile culling and camera support.
+- [x] Added print function
 - [ ] Perhaps, add support for sound.